rubyforgood/human-essentials/doc/architecture/overview.md

 ### Partner Distribution

+A Partner is another organization that receives items from an Essentials Bank and then provides them to their local community.
+An Essentials Bank might serve an overall region, and a Partner might be more localized to a neighborhood.
+Local community centers, churches, and similar organizations get supplies from the Essentials Bank to then share with the individuals and families that they serve.

 When inventory leaves an Essentials Bank, it does so via a **Distribution**.
 These are either created implicitly from inbound Partner **Requests**, or created explicitly via the menu interface.
 The inventory is pulled from a single designated Storage Location, and the distribution is built in a similar fashion to Donations, Adjustments, Transfers, etc -- items are selected and quantities are specified.

-Distributions can be exported as PDFs, which Banks can use as printable manifests for the packages sent to the Community Partner.
+Distributions can be exported as PDFs, which Banks can use as printable manifests for the packages sent to the Partner.

-Community Partners then dispense the items they receive to the clients / families.
+Partners then dispense the items they receive to the clients / families.

 # Application Architecture